fraser-lab/fraser-lab.github.io/compact/rss_how_to.md

 ### The 80-20 theory of the literature

 We navigate the literature at different levels and must become comfortable with two things: 1) not progressing the vast majority of articles past each level and 2) abandoning an article in the middle of each level.

+* Level 1: reading titles of articles
+* Level 2: reading abstracts
+* Level 3: scanning figures and headings
+* Level 4: reading the article
-The first, level is reading titles of articles, the second is reading abstracts, the third is scanning figures and headings, the fourth is reading the article, and the fifth is studying the article (including reading articles it cites!).
-At each stage, aim to to progess less than 20% of the articles to the next stage - said another way, aim to reject at least 80% of the articles!
-Your goal is to only save those that are interesting and to segregate those activities that can be done without much mental engagement (stages 1-2, can be easily done on your phone, for example) from those that require focus (generally 3 and 4 - and most certainly 5 require deeper concentration).
+* Level 5: studying the article (including reading articles it cites!).

+At each stage, aim to progess less than 20% of the articles to the next stage - said another way, aim to reject at least 80% of the articles!
+Your goal is to only save those that are interesting and to segregate those activities that can be done without much mental engagement (levels 1-2, can be easily done on your phone, for example) from those that require focus (generally 3 and 4 - and most certainly 5 require deeper concentration).

 For example, it generally takes me less than a second to make a decision on whether a title is worth the "save for later" designation - and less than 20% pass that threshold!
 Of these papers I read the abstracts (5-10 seconds per paper) and decide to open the full article for less than 20%.
 I can read abstracts on my phone or my computer.
 If I’m on my computer, I will often go through the rest of the steps.
 If I’m on my phone, I simply unstar the ones I don’t want to read and leave the other ones stared to engage with the full text when I’m at my computer.